billcurtis/SDN-Sandbox/README.md

 4. Edit the .PSD1 configuration file (do not rename it) to set:

+    * The Password needs to be the same as the local administrator password on your physical Hyper-V Host

     * Product Keys for Datacenter, and the product key for Windows 10.

     >**Warning!** The Configuration file will be copied to the console drive during install. **The product keys will be in plain text and not deleted!**